 About A Green Mouse

-Member of the UK Department for Education Expert Committee on Language, John Bald, states:
+– Member of the UK Department for Education Expert Committee on Language, and former Ofsted Inspector, John Bald:

 “A Green Mouse is an inspiring, free resource that gives lots of interesting, free practice to everyone wishing to learn Spanish and French.”

 – Marie Foreman, Head of Spanish, Dame Bradbury’s School:

 “I have used many of the excellent resources with the children in my school.
 They ask for the stories again and again!
 The resources are well-made and clearly structured and have inspired my pupils to create their own little stories.

 My weekly planning wouldn’t be complete without a little something from A Green Mouse. ¡Muchas Gracias!”

 – “Really excellent visuals and organization of content.
 I’m an adult learner but I still really appreciate your videos.
 They make learning fun and easy.
 Great job!”
 Re: Parts of the Body in French